Lab 7: Inheritance, Linked Lists

 <5 6 7>

 Write a function duplicate_link that takes in a linked list s and a value val.
 It mutates s so that each element equal to val is followed by an additional val (a duplicate copy).
 It returns None.
+Be careful not to get into an infinite loop where you keep duplicating the new copies!

 Note: In order to insert a link into a linked list, reassign the rest attribute of the Link instances that have val as their first.
 Try drawing out a doctest to visualize!